padamatibhargavi09-dot/CodeAlpha_HangmanGame/README.txt

 # 💀 Hangman Game — CodeAlpha Internship Task 1

-A classic Hangman word-guessing game with a graphical interface built using Python and Tkinter.
+A classic **Hangman word-guessing game** with a dark-themed graphical interface built using **Python** and **Tkinter**.
+Developed as Task 1 of the CodeAlpha Internship Program.

+---

+## 📸 Preview

+> A dark-themed 900×680 window with a live-drawn gallows, on-screen QWERTY keyboard, and score tracker.

 ---